razvaneski/AssemblyARM/README.md

 # Known issues

-GDB is not supported.
+GDB/G++/CMake NOT supported.
 This is due to the fact that the `ptrace` function is not implemented.
-If your workflow relies on using GDB, you're out of luck.